-15. You have the responsibility to be counseled regarding the possible ill effects that may occur as a result of your refusal.
-You also accept the responsibility to sign the treatment refusal form.

-16. You have the responsibility to be truthful, not overstate your complaint of pain, and to adhere to the prescribed treatment plan.
+15. You have the responsibility to be counseled regarding the possible ill effects that may occur as a result of your16.
+You have the responsibility to be truthful, not overstate your complaint of pain, and to adhere to the prescribed